Berberis canadensis

 -

-American Barberry is a native, medium size, deciduous shrub found in nature near streams and woodland.
+American barberry is a native, medium-sized, deciduous shrub in the Berberidaceae family found in nature on rocky slopes of hills and mountains and near streams and woodlands.
 While relatively rare, it can be found in the mountains and Piedmont areas of North Carolina.
-It has spiny bright green leaves and reddish-brown stems with three-parted spines which distinguish it from other barberry species.
 Berberis is a Latinized form of the Arabian name for barberry.
 Canadensis means "from Canada."

-American Barberry is an upright plant, sparingly, but multi-branched with long branches and short lateral branchlets.
+American barberry is an upright plant, sparingly, but multi-branched with long branches and short lateral branchlets.
 It often suckers and forms colonies.
-It is a hardy plant that tolerates poor and clay soils and dry to moist conditions.
+It is a hardy plant that tolerates poor and clay soils with a higher pH and dry to moist conditions.
+It will grow 3 to 6 feet tall in full sun to partial shade.

 VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.